DWashington3/Stock-Analysis/README.md

         End If

-        '3c) check if the current row is the last row with the selected ticker 'If the next rowâ€™s ticker doesnâ€™t match, increase the tickerIndex.
+        'check if the current row is the last row with the selected ticker 'If the next rowâ€™s ticker doesnâ€™t match, increase the tickerIndex.
         'If  Then
             If Cells(i + 1, 1).Value <> tickers(tickerindex) And Cells(i, 1).Value = tickers(tickerindex) Then
                 tickerEndingPrice(tickerindex) = Cells(i, 6).Value

-            '3d Increase the tickerIndex.
+            'Increase the tickerIndex.
                 tickerindex = tickerindex + 1

             End If

-        'End If

     Next i

-    '4) Loop through arrays to output the Ticker, Total Daily Volume, and Return.
+    'Loop through arrays to output the Ticker, Total Daily Volume, and Return.
     For i = 0 To 11
         Worksheets("All Stocks Analysis").Activate